Sylius/Sylius/docs/cookbook/images-on-entity.rst

 2. Register your extended ShippingMethod as a resource's model class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With such a configuration in the ``config.yml`` you will register your ShippingMethod class in orer to overide the default one:
+With such a configuration in the ``config.yml`` you will register your ShippingMethod class in order to override the default one:

 .. code-block:: yaml